nrfconnect/sdk-nrf/subsys/spm/README.rst

 Building and running
 ********************

-This sample can be found under :file:`samples/nrf9160/secure_boot` in the |NCS| folder structure.
+This subsys can be found under :file:`subsys/spm` in the |NCS| folder structure.

-The sample is built as a secure firmware image for the nrf9160_pca10090 board.
+The subsys is built as a secure firmware image for the nrf9160_pca10090 board.
 It can be programmed independently from the non-secure application firmware.

-See :ref:`gs_programming` for information about how to build and program the application.
+See :ref:`gs_programming` for information about how to build and program the subsys.

 Testing
 =======

-Program both the sample and your application firmware to the board.
-After power-up, the sample starts your application firmware.
+Program both SPM and your application firmware to the board.
+After power-up, the SPM starts your application firmware.

 Observe that the application firmware operates as expected.